Development of Minecraft: Java Edition: 1.13: "Update Aquatic"

 Update Aquatic, an ocean overhaul, was released on 18 July 2018.
 The update made oceans more varied and added various biomes and structures, such as seagrass, coral reefs, icebergs, buried treasures and shipwrecks that contain loot.
 Fish, which were previously only available as items, were introduced as a mob that could be captured in a bucket.
-A new underwater zombie was added, the Drowned, that has a rare chance to spawn with a throwable trident weapon that can be looted and used by the player.
+A new underwater zombie variant was added, the Drowned, that has a rare chance to spawn with a throwable trident weapon that can be looted and used by the player.
 Sea turtles were introduced, producing scutes that are used to craft a helmet that extends the amount of time the player can survive underwater without oxygen.
 Other additions include dolphins, blue ice and improved swimming mechanics.